vrmarcelino/CCMetagen/tutorial/README.md

 ```

 Note that the 50 most abundant taxa are not exactly the same as the ones in this test dataset.
-To reproduce the figure of the full dataset (teh one in our publication), see R script [here - insert link]
+To reproduce the figure of the full dataset (teh one in our publication), see R script [here](https://github.com/vrmarcelino/CCMetagen/blob/master/tutorial/PhyloSeq_graphs_publication.R).